mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 More widely, as the future work for the Mixxx application, the wider support for the LV2 standard for effects can be implemented or better, the Carla[^2] audio plugin host can be introduced in the Mixxx application.
-It will allow users to use their own effects they like directly with the support of standards such as  LADSPA, DSSI, LV2, VST2, VST3 and so on, in the application instead of offering only the built-in effects or poor API for the LV2 standard.
+It will allow users to use their favorite effects enabled via audio plugin standards such as LADSPA, DSSI, LV2, VST2, VST3 and so on, in the application instead of offering only the built-in effects or poor API for the LV2 standard.
 After consultation with my mentor, we agreed, that I will take on this task as a regular Mixxx contributor after the end of GSoC.

 #### Things I learned from GSoC
 I don't think I can even express how much the GSoC experience has given me.